Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Both Ryan Duke and Bo Dukes have plead not guilty.

-Learn more about the Tara Grinstead case on Oxygen on November 18, 7/6c, as “Up and Vanished” dives deep into the mystery.
+Learn more about the Tara Grinstead case in Oxygen True Crime's “Up and Vanished."